 For example, we experienced a systems outage that was caused by a cybersecurity incident on April 14, 2021.
 We promptly implemented a series of containment and remediation measures to address the incident, including temporarily isolating and shutting down affected systems and related manufacturing operations.
 We immediately mobilized our internal engineering security team and engaged leading forensic information technology firms to assist our investigation into the incident.
 Since the date of the incident, we have been actively managing the incident and, in consultation with our third-party advisors, investigating and seeking to understand and quantify the impact on the Company, our business operations and financial results.
 While the Company had no data loss from, or other loss of assets as a result of, the incident, including any exposure of customer or team member information, there is no guarantee that such loss will not occur in any future incident.
 The incident caused delays and disruptions to parts of our business, including treatment planning, manufacturing operations, and product delivery.
-While we maintain insurance coverage for claims are not uncommon, and there is no guarantee we will recognize any proceeds resulting from our claim.
+While we maintain insurance coverage for certain expenses and potential liabilities that may be associated with this incident, and we plan to pursue coverage for all applicable expenses and liabilities, disputes over the extent of insurance coverage for claims are not uncommon, and there is no guarantee we will recognize any proceeds resulting from our claim.
 Furthermore, while we have not been the subject of any legal proceedings involving this incident, it is possible that we could be the subject of claims from persons alleging that they suffered damages from the incident.
 We also are in the process of implementing a variety of measures to further enhance our cybersecurity protections and minimize the impact of any future attack.
 However, cyber threats are constantly evolving, and there can be no guarantee that a future cyber event will not occur.